Local development environment

 As soon as you build your operator locally you will ask yourself how to test it.
 The idea is that you execute it locally and instruct it to watch a namespace on a Kubernetes cluster (it may be remote or any local environment).
 Let’s use a namespace called

-We start by setting the environment variable
+You can start with setting the environment variable

 WATCH_NAMESPACEwith the namespace you’d like your operator to watch.